isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

     *Note: We will learn how to create map layouts in a class hands-on exercise*

 6. Include the figure in your report, complemented by a long caption that will answer the question you defined.
-Include also the source, as a citation and reference.
+It should be clear why this problem requires a spatial analysis.
+Include also the data sources, as citations and references.

 You should create a specific GIS project for this problem, independent on the project used for problems 01 to 04.